 Once the engine has cooled, open the drain again as you did in the first step and let the solution drain.
 With the combined quantity of the old coolant and the flushing solution, you will probably need a second drain container.
 Always recycle the coolant—many recycling centers, auto repair shops or auto parts stores will take used antifreeze.
 Never pour it on the ground—remember how poisonous it is to animals?

 The last step is to refill your radiator with fresh coolant.
-Before adding, remember to replace the plug.
-Prepare a mixture of 50/50 ratio of antifreeze to water.
-Pour it in the radiator, making sure it is at the fill line indicated—consult your manual for more information and measurements.
+Before adding, remember to replace the plug at the bottom.
+Like engine oil or brake fluid, always be sure to use the type and amount of coolant that is recommended by the manufacturer.
+Never mix coolant types either.
+Your radiator isn’t an ideal place to do a science experiment.
+Prepare a mixture of 50/50 ratio of antifreeze to water—ideally distilled water so there aren’t any extra minerals added Pour it in the radiator, making sure it is at the fill line indicated—consult your manual for more information and measurements.
 After you tighten all the caps, you’ve just completed a radiator flush.
 That’s one scheduled maintenance chore to scratch off your list.